BPLogger/BPLoggerPremium/README.md

 Upload & Execute,
 UAC Bypass,
 System Info,
-Elevate Client Permissions,
+and Elevate Client Permissions

-If you would like to purchase the premium version of BPLogger Join Our Telegram https://t.me/BPLogger
+If you would like to purchase the premium version of BPLogger.
+Join Our Telegram https://t.me/BPLogger